 The mechanical screwpress has five elements: the main worm shaft and worm, drainage barrel, choke mechanism, motor transmission and bearings, and the loading system.

-The press is designed to exceed a pressure of 1000-1400 kg/cm2 on the seed and should reduce the oil content from 42-45 percent in whole seed to 14 or 15 percent in the processed meal.
-Power requirements are approximately 1 kw per metric ton of daily capacity.
-Cooking temperatures range from 77 C to 105 C with hold-up temperatures of 15-20 minutes.
-Longer times promote protein degradation.
-80 C is the minimum temperature for myrosinase inactivation.
+The press is designed to exceed a pressure of 1000-1400 kg/cm2 on the seed and should reduce the oil content from 42-45% in whole seed to 14 or 15% in the processed meal.